willmhowes/willmhowes.github.io/content/2022-11-25-site-plans.md

 # Static sites are free

 If all you want to do if serve some HTML files to the rest of the world, there seem to limitless providers foaming at the mouth to do it for free.
 GitHub Pages, Cloudflare Pages, etc. I reckon I might go with Cloudflare pages because Cloudflare [seems to support privacy](https://1.1.1.1/) and is apparently very fast.
+I'm currently paying DreamHost for a lot more functionality than I'm actually using, so making the switch here is no brainer.

 # So who needs paid hosting?

 Anybody who is doing more than serving static files.
-So, for example, any website that needs a website or any web application.
+So, for example, a website with a backend, a web application, or someone who needs more fine-grained control over the system they are running.
 But for the purposes of hosting a static blog, I don't need to be paying DreamHost a monthly hosting fee.
 And if I was going to go with a webhost in the future, it would be

 # [NearlyFreeSpeech.NET](https://www.nearlyfreespeech.net/) (NFSN)

-The self-described "the masters of [only pay for what you use](https://www.nearlyfreespeech.net/services/pricing) hosting", NFSN is likely one of the most economical hosts around.
-They would be great for some of the following projects I'm interested in:
+The self-described "masters of [only pay for what you use](https://www.nearlyfreespeech.net/services/pricing) hosting", NFSN is likely one of the most economical hosts around.
+Plus, you actually have control over the root directory, [something DreamHost doesn't allow](https://willm.how/blog/site-notes).
+NFSN would be great for some of the following projects I'm interested in:

 - Quote blog, someting aking to [this](https://qblog.aaronsw.com/).
-The Google Keep note just isn't cutting anymore.
+My Google Keep note just isn't cutting anymore.
 - Hosting [some sort of comment system.](https://lisakov.com/projects/open-source-comments/)
 - [Hosting a Gitea](https://www.r-bloggers.com/2019/12/git-hosting-for-the-distraught-and-the-restless/)?